nuonco/quickstart/README.md

 ## Getting Started

-To get started using Nuon, you'll need to sign up for an account, and install our CLI.
+To get started using Nuon, you'll need to sign up for an account and install our CLI.

-1. Sing up using our [Dashboard](https://app.nuon.co/sign-in).
+1. Sign up using our [Dashboard](https://app.nuon.co/sign-in).
 1. A build server and runner will be provisioned for you automatically.
-1. Connect your Github account.
+1. Connect your GitHub account.
 1. Fork and clone this repo.
 1. Run `./scripts/install-cli.sh` to install our CLI.
 1. Open a terminal, and copy your auth token and org ID from the Dashboard: